cpaulcook/cs2063LabsWinter2018/Lab5/README.md

-# Lab 6 - AsyncTask
+# Lab 5 - AsyncTask

 In lecture we've seen the importance of moving long-running operations off of the UI thread and into a worker thread.
 In this lab you will implement (portions of) this functionality using an ```AsyncTask```.

-Start by downloading the Lab 6 skeleton code.
+Start by downloading the Lab 5 skeleton code.
+(It's called Lab6AsyncTaskSkeleton, but it's what we're doing for Lab 5 this year.)

 This app uses the master/detail flow (MDF) pattern, which we briefly saw in lecture 2.
 This app is similar in structure to an app created